rpm-software-management/dnf/doc/command_ref.rst

 ----------------

 ``dnf [options] repolist [--enabled|--disabled|--all]``
-    Depending on the exact command, lists enabled, disabled or all known repositories.
+    Depending on the exact command lists enabled, disabled or all known repositories.
 Lists all enabled repositories by default.
 Provides more detailed information when ``-v`` option is used.